ernierasta/zorix/README.md

 ### No tests?

-Yes, not a line.
+~~Yes, not a line~~.
+There are some integration tests, but they are there just to simplify development, real tests will come.
 I find testing very important.
 Some of my projects are TDD (or almost TDD).
 I needed this ASAP.
 But do not worry, tests will come, adding tests will be good opportunity to refactor where needed.

 ## TODO: